kovyrin/fusion360_mpcnc_post_processor/README.md

 ; *** STOP end ***
 ```

-## Gcode of milling with spindel controlled by M3/M4/M5
+## Gcode of milling with spindle controlled by M3/M4/M5

 ```G-code
 ;Fusion 360 CAM 2.0.4860